Sleep Like a Yogi: Ayurvedic & Yogic Practices for Deep Rest

 Ayurveda describes sleep (Nidra) as one of the three pillars of life (Trayopastambha), along with food (Ahara) and regulated lifestyle (Brahmacharya).

-“When sleep is proper, the body gains strength, clarity, vitality, and longevity.”
+As a result,“When sleep is proper, the body gains strength, clarity, vitality, and longevity.”

-According to Ayurveda, lack of quality sleep increases Vata and Pitta doshas, leading to:
+However, according to Ayurveda, lack of quality sleep increases Vata and Pitta doshas, leading to:

 - Restlessness